 SHBG rises dramatically with the use of some hormonal birth controls—by as much as 250%.1 SHBG’s exists to bind to sex hormones, making it easier for them to safely travel through the bloodstream.
 It is produced in the liver in response to testosterone and estrogen, and since hormonal contraceptives typically include a form of estrogen, it makes sense that SHBG levels increase when hormones are added to the body.

 Elevated SHBG levels can be alarming, especially without a known explanation.
 In men, they can be caused by a number of things, such as excessively high levels of testosterone, overtraining, undereating, and inadequate sleep.
 These things can also impact female’s SHBG levels, but to a drastically lower extent.
-Usually, in women, high levels of SHBG can be attributed to hormonal contraceptives.
+Usually, in women, hormonal birth control can result in high levels of sex hormone binding globulin.

-The critical reason why you should care about SHBG
+The critical reason why you should care about this hormone

 Like any other medication, taking birth control can have some unintended side effects on other aspects of health.
 In regards to SHBG, women should be particularly conscious of side effects of birth control because elevated SHBG can be a useful marker to determine the risk for venous thrombosis, or a blood clot.